Cat Aggression Toward Other Cats: Steps for Changing Aggressive Feline Behavior

 The more frequently you are able to do this exercise, the more quickly your cats will progress, but aim for a minimum of twice daily.
 Over time, move the cats closer to the door, until the cats are able to eat side by side without behaving aggressively.
 You are teaching them that good things happen in each other’s presence.

 After two to three weeks of feeding exercises with no aggression, you can start allowing the cats direct access to each other, with your supervision.
-Keep each room of the house equipped with special toys and treats.
-If the cats show warning signs of aggression, distract them, redirect their attention toward you, and take note of when and why the behavior occurred.
-Remember that mild aggressive displays, such as hissing and then walking away, can be normal when two cats have not seen each other for several weeks.
-Aggression is a form of communication and is not necessarily bad as long as the cats are simply listening to each other’s communication, and are not fighting with each other.
+Keep each room of the house equipped with special toys and treats so the cats are distracted while in each other’s presence.
+Staring at each other leads to altercations in the cat world, so try to keep their brains and bodies occupied with wand toys and treats when together.
+If the cats show warning signs of aggression, redirect their attention toward the enrichment, and take note of when and why the behavior occurred.
+Keep in mind that hissing is not aggressive behavior.
+Hissing is simply a cat’s way of communicating that she’s not comfortable right now.

 Using synthetic feline pheromones as an aid